-Choosing food for children: The factor of "safety and transparency" is on the rise
+Choosing food for children: The factor of "safety and transparency" is dominant

-According to a report published by Innova Market Insights in late 2024 on the child nutrition market in the Asia- Pacific region, the factor of "safety and transparency" is becoming an important criterion in the purchasing decisions of many parents.
+According to a report published by Innova Market Insights at the end of 2024 on the child nutrition market in the Asia- Pacific region, the factor of "safety and transparency" is becoming an important criterion in the purchasing decisions of many parents.
 Consumers increasingly tend to carefully consider the origin of raw materials, ingredient lists and the level of transparency in product declaration, instead of just caring about the nutritional content.

-Controversial ingredients such as growth hormones, GMOs, antibiotics, or preservatives are also coming under closer scrutiny, due to concerns about their cumulative effects on children's long-term health and immune systems.
+Controversial ingredients such as growth hormones, GMO foods, antibiotics, or preservatives are also under closer scrutiny, due to concerns about their cumulative effects on children's long-term health and immune systems.

 Another survey from Innova Market Insights (2025) also noted that up to 73% of products for infants and preschoolers in the global market have now eliminated unnecessary additives.